broccolirob/audit-sandbox/notes/audit-findings-101/subtopic/undefined-behavior.md

 # Undefined Behavior

-## 35. Proposal transactions can be executed separately and block `Proposal.execute` call
+## Proposal transactions can be executed separately and block `Proposal.execute` call

-## 38. Lack of return value checks can lead to unexpected results
+## Lack of return value checks can lead to unexpected results

-## 42. Flash minting can be used to redeem `fyDAI`
+## Flash minting can be used to redeem `fyDAI`

+## Use of undefined behavior in equality check